 There are different analogs for the same.
 Most of them resemble the structure of the human insulin and were manufactured for focusing on certain aspects of glycemic control regarding fast action (prandial insulins) and long action (basal insulins).

 The structure of synthetic human insulin has the striking resemblance in structure to the natural insulin.
 However once it is injected into the human system, it would not work like the natural insulin.
-The main reason behind this phenomenon is the fact that the injected insulin would clump together and its absorption to the human body would be delayed.
+The main reason behind this phenomenon is the fact that the injected insulin would clump together and its absorption into the human body would be delayed.
 Hence it would not synchronize well with the needs of the human body.

 Practise This Question